Myths About Garlic You Thought Were True

 So, what seems like an open-and-shut case for garlic supplements and their efficacy against colds requires a slight tempering.
 Garlic isn't going to help you power through a cold, but regular intake might well stop you from getting one in the first place.

-Myth: Garlic does not bring down fevers
+Myth: Garlic brings down fevers

-Most of the myths listed above are relatively harmless.
+Most of the garlic myths listed above are relatively harmless.
 Since garlic is a healthy, low-calorie vegetable packed with vitamins and minerals and a flavor profile well above its weight, adding a little garlic to the diet is generally good.
 True, garlic has occasional side effects, but for the most part, as long as people consume it in moderation, it benefits their overall health.

 Indeed, most of the issues associated with garlic consumption arise not from eating it but from its use as a topical treatment.
 Fighting acne or warding away blood-sucking pests is one thing; using garlic to break a child's fever is quite another.